 Hepatitis C Screening & Treatment via Pete

 ImCal along with the Office of Public Health Region V and the SWLA Community Care Resource Center will work together to provide Hepatitis C screening and treatment to the community.
-Community hotspots were determined and services will be provided in ImCals medical mobile unit.
+Community hotspots were determined and services will be provided in ImCal’s medical mobile unit.
 William Johnson suggested the possibility of bringing the screenings/treatment to the jail system.
 Ms. Linda discussed providing this service in rural areas.
 Tanya will discuss possibilities and report back to the board.

 Hurricane Preparedness Planning